unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 To automate the certificate upload after certbot renewal, create `deploy.sh` script.

-> The certbot can be installed on the same machine as ATSD or on a remote machine in which case its IP address must be included in the ['Allow Access'](#upload-permissions) list.
+> The certbot can be installed on the same machine as ATSD or on a remote machine in which case its IP address must be included in the ["Allow Access"](#upload-permissions) list.

 ```sh
 #!/bin/bash